orgulec/FinanceApp/README.md

 3. Budget planning:
 * Creating monthly budgets specifying spending limits for various categories.
+* Blocking transactions if the specified budget is exceeded

 4. Financial analysis: (in progress)
 * Generating reports and charts showing the structure of expenses, revenues and savings.